zbyju/obsidian/2. Reference notes/SWE - Semantic Web/SHACL.md

 ```

 # Property Shape
-Specify constraints that need to be met with respect to nodes that can be reached from the Focus Node.
+Specify constraints that need to be met with respect to properties of the focus node.
 (Connected to the node)

 ```turtle